Prolia (Denosumab): My Review

 On the surface, Prolia seems to be a breakthrough and fairly innocuous drug.
 But is it?
 As the first fully human monoclonal (laboratory-made) antibody and RANK Ligand inhibitor to be approved as a drug, it certainly sounds very complicated.
 But it really isn’t.
 Bear with me… I’ll explain.

 Antibodies are proteins produced to neutralize “invaders”, such as bacteria and viruses.
-RANK Ligand (RANKL for short) is a protein that activates osteoclasts and is involved in immune-response regulation.2 As I explain in the Save Our Bones Program, osteoclasts are bone cells that remove old bone by a process called resorption.
+RANK Ligand (RANKL for short) is a protein that activates osteoclasts and is involved in immune-response regulation.2 As I explain in the Osteoporosis Reversal Program, osteoclasts are bone cells that remove old bone by a process called resorption.
 They make space so that new bone is deposited by osteoblasts, thus replacing old bone.
 These two processes are known as bone remodeling, the natural way by which bones renew themselves and stay strong, healthy, and more resistant to fracture.

-Prolia: Same as Bisphophonates… Only Different
+Prolia: Same as Bisphosphonates… Only Different

 Now back to Prolia.
-The natural inhibitor of RANKL is osteoprotegerin, a tumor necrosis factor (TNF) cytokine that binds to RANKL, preventing interaction with its receptor-activator RANK on the surface of osteoblasts.3 Cytokines are chemical messengers that help regulate the nature and intensity of an immune response.
+The natural inhibitor of RANKL is osteoprotegerin, a tumor necrosis factor (TNF) cytokine that binds to RANKL, preventing interaction with its receptor-activator RANK on the surface of osteoclasts.3 Cytokines are chemical messengers that help regulate the nature and intensity of an immune response.
 Remember this for later, because it all ties in together.

 So, in plain English, Prolia mimics osteoprotegerin by blocking the effects of RANKL and de-activating osteoclasts.
 Say “hello” to stalled bone resorption and “good-bye” to new bone deposition.
 But wait a minute, doesn’t this sound eerily familiar?
 It should, because bisphosphonates achieve the same end result as Prolia, only through a different biochemical pathway.